 This field applies to the entire TPM address range within the scope of the Interface Type.
-For example, if the Interface Type is FIFO, the FIFO Interface spans all the localities defined for the FIFO Interface which is address FED4_0000h - FED4_4FFFh.
+For example, if the Interface Type is FIFO, the FIFO Interface spans all the localities defined for the FIFO Interface, which is addresses FED4_0000h - FED4_4FFh.